BBO Discussion Forums: Did the wrong team win trials (Appeal Board 69) - BBO Discussion Forums

 There is the question of why West played an encouraging card, though.
 If the lead of the Q doesn't request attitude, he can presumably play any card he wants.

-#94 User is online mikeh
+#94 User is offline mikeh

 • PipPipPipPipPipPipPipPipPipPip